 Always include this question towards the end.
 Employees have some good insights that can be a part of your work culture survey.
 As you progress, you will be able to make amendments to the existing questions- add/delete and collect meaningful feedback.

-Tips to improve work culture survey response rates
+Tips to improve survey response rates

 1. Plan well-in-advance

-It is important to understand that to improve response rates for a culture survey, an organization needs to create a plan which starts before actually sending the survey.
+It is essential to understand that to improve response rates for a culture survey, an organization needs to create a plan before actually sending the survey.
 The management, the partners, and everyone involved should contribute to creating excitement around culture surveys.
 Share a social media post or an email to the employees, which communicates that a survey to measure culture will be launched soon – activities of this sort should ideally be carried out to make sure the response rates increase.

 2. Send short and accurate surveys